 The criminal activity in Makati has increased greatly during the past couple of years, and though it's still a popular tourist destination, it has many dangers and is ridden with crime.
 You should be aware that tourist hotspots are places where most thefts and pickpocketing occur, and that violent crime exists, too.

 Transport is not the safest and the most reliable in Makati.
 Count on taxi drivers trying to rip you off, extremely annoying traffic jams that Makati is notorious for, intolerant and reckless drivers, roads being inaccessible due to flooding and taxi drivers working without meters.

 PICKPOCKETS RISK : MEDIUM

-Due to the fact that this is a city filled with rich people and tourists, there are many pickpockets operating around the popular tourist hotspots and the level of petty crime is relatively high.
+Because this is a city filled with rich people and tourists, many pickpockets are operating around the popular tourist hotspots and the level of petty crime is relatively high.